 T. gondii is ubiquitous in birds and mammals.
-This obligate intracellular parasite invades and multiplies asexually as tachyzoites within the cytoplasm of any nucleated cell (see Figure: Toxoplasma gondii life cycle.).
-When host immunity develops, multiplication of tachyzoites ceases and tissue cysts form; cysts persist in a dormant state for years, especially in brain and muscle.
+This obligate intracellular parasite invades and multiplies asexually as tachyzoites within the cytoplasm of any nucleated cell (see figure Toxoplasma gondii life cycle ).
+When host immunity develops, multiplication of tachyzoites ceases and tissue cysts form; cysts persist in a dormant state for years, especially in brain, eyes, and muscle.
 The dormant Toxoplasma forms within the cysts are called bradyzoites.

-Toxoplasma gondii life cycle.
+Toxoplasma gondii life cycle

 Infection can occur by

 After ingestion of oocysts or tissue cysts, tachyzoites are released and spread throughout the body.
 This acute infection is followed by the development of protective immune responses and the formation of tissue cysts in many organs.
 The cysts can reactivate, primarily in immunocompromised patients.
 Toxoplasmosis reactivates in 30 to 40% of AIDS patients who are not taking antibiotic prophylaxis, but the widespread use of trimethoprim/sulfamethoxazole for Pneumocystis prophylaxis has dramatically reduced the incidence.

 Toxoplasmosis can be transmitted transplacentally if the mother becomes infected during pregnancy or if immunosuppression reactivates a prior infection.
 Transmission of Toxoplasma to a fetus is extraordinarily rare in immunocompetent mothers who were infected with Toxoplasma and developed immunity prior to pregnancy.

 Infections may manifest in several ways:

-This type results from a primary, often asymptomatic infection acquired by the mother during pregnancy.
+Congenital toxoplasmosis results from a primary, often asymptomatic infection acquired by the mother during pregnancy.
 Women infected before conception ordinarily do not transmit toxoplasmosis to the fetus unless the infection is reactivated during pregnancy by immunosuppression.
 Spontaneous abortion, stillbirth, or birth defects may occur.
 The percentage of surviving fetuses born with toxoplasmosis depends on when maternal infection is acquired; it increases from 15% during the 1st trimester to 30% during the 2nd to 60% during the 3rd.